Contents

 You have learned how to print a basic greeting or card insert.
 In this section you will find out how to customize each greeting by changing the design and content, giving it a personal touch.

 News of the Past Professional has everything you need to modify the program’s databases, as well as a built-in desktop publisher that enables you to change the layout and look of your greetings.
-First we will discuss the database editor functions, then later in this section we will introduce you to the powerful Design button (the desktop publisher).
+First we will discuss the database editor functions, and then later in this section we will introduce you to the powerful Design button (the desktop publisher).

 News of the Past has a huge database of past events dating back to the year 1880.
 Sometimes you may want to add to or edit an existing event entry in the database to give it a more personal touch.